anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 ![variadic](variadic.png)

-Figure 4 of Section 4, _Variadic Neurons_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).
+Figure 4 in Section 4, _Variadic Neurons_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

 When one has unlimited number of inputs and outputs, it is convenient for them to have the same shape, and so one would like to pick a sufficiently universal shape to